ikeda042/CytoMatic4/README.md

 Fig.1  <i>E.coli</i> cell with its contour (PH Left, Fluo-GFP Center, Fluo-mCherry Right)
 </p>

-Consider each contour coordinate as a set of points in a two-dimensional space:
+Consider each contour coordinate as a set of vectors in a two-dimensional space:

 $$\mathbf{X} =
 \left(\begin{matrix}